-Whitewater is formed in a rapid, when a river’s gradient drops enough to form a bubbly, or aerated and unstable current; the frothy water appears white.
+Whitewater is formed in a rapid when a river’s gradient drops enough to form a bubbly or aerated and unstable current; the frothy water appears white.
 Rapids or the entire river are graded according to an International grading system in six categories.
 From I to VI, I being the easiest and the safest and VI being the toughest and most dangerous, almost suicidal.
-Raft is a specially crafted boat like equipment which floats on the water.
-As rafters you are supposed to sit on the periphery of the raft with a paddle each in your hand.
+The raft is a specially crafted boat like equipment which floats on the water.
+As rafters, you are supposed to sit on the periphery of the raft with a paddle each in your hand.
 It has multiple channels which are designed in a modular way and builds redundancy in case of any part of raft going bad.

 A rafting instructor is with you who gives you commands to paddle forward or backward or not to paddle according to where you are in the river.
 Depending upon where and how big the rapid is and of course how confident you are in handling yourself in case the raft topples.

 The rapids in Cauvery at Bheemeshwari are of grade 2 or so.
-It can be a good warm up ground for doing rafting in other places like Rishikesh, where you get rapids of higher grades.
+It can be a good warm-up ground for doing rafting in other places like Rishikesh, where you get rapids of higher grades.
 The rafting instructors are friendly and they make an effort to make you feel comfortable.
 While they also push you to get over your fears.
 Like my instructor made me jump into the water while holding the rope by the side of the raft and just float in water.
 I was scared to do that as I do not know swimming.
-But once I was in water it felt so simple to simply float with the raft.
-And it of course took the fear of water out of me to certain extent.
+But once I was in the water it felt so simple to simply float with the raft.
+And it, of course, took the fear of water out of me to a certain extent.

-It takes about 3 hours to reach Bheemeshwari from Bangalore and the 8 km rafting trip takes about 2 hours or so.
-If you plan properly you can pack in a small trek in the jungle around the river.
-Spot some elephants and dears, and you can see some birds.
+It takes about 3 hours to reach Bheemeshwari from Bangalore.
+The 8 KMs rafting trip takes about 2 hours or so.
+If you plan properly you can pack in a trek in the jungles around the river.
+Spot some elephants and deer, and you can see some birds.
 Trek is pretty light.
 You get to eat at the jungle lodges eating place.
 Some plain and simple food and some tea with biscuits in the evening.
-All in all you can have a well spent day.
+All in all, you can have a well-spent day.
 You can come back home physically tired but mentally refreshed.